purpleprotocol/purple_prototype/README.md

 [![Discord](https://img.shields.io/discord/435827644915777536.svg)](https://discord.gg/UCYWSsd)
 [![_pdf whitepaper](https://img.shields.io/badge/_pdf-whitepaper-blue.svg)](https://purpleprotocol.org/whitepaper/)

 A full Rust re-write of the Purple Protocol.
-This is intended to be the de facto implementantion protocol and the most performant one.
+This is intended to be the final and the most performant implementantion of the protocol.

 Purple is a decentralized, programmable, multi-asset blockchain protocol that is capable of processing a large volume of transactions with ease.